ghshen1/ghshen1.github.io/_pages/teaching.md

 ---

 ## @The Hong Kong Polytechnic University

+* 2025-04-01: I am delighted to receive the Best Teacher Award (2024/25) from the Department of Applied Mathematics at The Hong Kong Polytechnic University, in recognition of my dedication and excellence to teaching.

 | Semester       | Code      |     Course                                                   |Evaluation|
 | --------       | ------    | ----------------------------------------------------------   |----------|